amytakeuchi/Practical-Time-Series-Analysis/Backward-Shift-Operator-applied-to-MA-and-AR-process.md

 - **Definition**: A stochastic process is invertible if the current value can be expressed as a convergent infinite sum of past and present observations.
 - **Importance**: Invertibility ensures that we can express the process in terms of past observations, which is crucial for forecasting and interpretation.
 - **Application**: It's particularly important for MA processes.
 An invertible MA process can be approximated by an AR process of infinite order.
+- **Condition**: For an MA(1) process Yt = εt + θεt-1, the process is invertible if |θ| < 1.

+Now, let's illustrate this concept with a Python example.
+We'll create both an invertible and a non-invertible MA(1) process, and demonstrate how they behave differently when we try to express them as AR processes.
 <br />

 ```